Gonanf/git-on-cloudflare/README.md

 npm run deploy
 ```

-Your Git server is now live at `https://your-subdomain.workers.dev`.
+Your Git server will deploy to your configured route or to `*.workers.dev`, depending on your Wrangler configuration.
 Push repos, browse code, manage auth — all from the edge.

 ## Authentication